JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 The `step-008` branch of the [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-008)
-repository contains a possible solution for the tasks that we did above.
-One can also download the [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-008.zip) from GitHub directly or check out the repository and select the branch.
+repository contains a possible solution for the tasks that we have done above.
+We can also download the [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-008.zip) from GitHub directly or check out the repository and select the branch.

-Right now, we are ready to start the application in the simulator or on an iOS device.
+We are now ready to start the application in the simulator or iOS device.

 ## Running the iOS Application